Get off the bitumen and onto the unsealed tracks of Outback Queensland to really see, smell and hear the sounds of life in the bush.

 Lake Dunn to Muttaburra via Bowen Downs

 Begin at serene Lake Dunn and follow the heritage trail signs enroute to Eastmere Road and Marshall Road.
-Travel through rolling sheep and cattle country as the drovers do via horseback each year for the Harry Redford Cattle Drive
+Travel through rolling sheep and cattle country.

 Jericho to Aramac via Lake Dunn (plus detour to Gray Rock and Horsetailer’s Gorge)

-Take the road from Jericho and follow signs to ‘The Lake’, past the barbed-wire sculptures the form the Lake Dunn Sculpture Trail which are worth a stop.
-Turn off to Gray Rock and Horsetailer’s Gorge or shoot straight through to Lake Dunn, home to over 80 different bird species, yellowbelly and black bream.
+Take the road from Jericho and follow signs to ‘The Lake’, past the barbed-wire sculptures that form the Lake Dunn Sculpture Trail.
+Detour by turning off to Gray Rock and Horsetailer’s Gorge or shoot straight through to Lake Dunn, home to over 80 different bird species, yellowbelly and black bream.
 Book a hut or camp overnight to make the most of swimming and water sports.
 Later continue on to Aramac, past the 23-foot White Station Healing Circle, representing the eye of God.

 Wind between the unique landscapes just north of Hughenden, along the river valleys and through rolling walls of basalt rock.
 Once used as sheep property the land is now home to grazing cattle and travellers who enjoy the vantage points of gigantic dark basalt rock formations.